aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 It’s about time I got out of that cookie.
-Last update: Tue Feb 15 05:04:33 2022
+Last update: Wed Feb 16 05:04:24 2022